 Duplications can be cystic or tubular depending on their length.

-Intestinal duplications are uncommon, occurring in just 1 in 4500 live births.
+Intestinal duplications are uncommon, occurring in just 1 in 4500 live births (1 References Intestinal duplications are tubular structures that are attached to the intestines and share a common blood supply; their lining resembles that of the gastrointestinal tract.
+(See also Overview... read more ).
 Males appear to be more commonly affected.
-About one third of affected children have associated congenital anomalies of the gastrointestinal or urinary tract.
+Approximately one third of affected children have associated congenital anomalies of the gastrointestinal or urinary tract.
 Colonic duplication is often associated with anomalies of the urogenital system.
 Vertebral defects are also common.

 The etiology of intestinal duplications is unknown.
 Theories include abnormalities in recanalization, a vascular insult, persistence of embryonic diverticula, and partial twinning.
 The lining of these duplications most commonly resembles the adjacent portion of the gastrointestinal tract, but it can be heterotopic and contain gastric or pancreatic mucosa.